-Sparks of flame fly through the dark night's cold air, smoke billows into the atmosphere above the flaming huts of the tribe while unflinching bodies litter the blackened grass.
+Sparks of flame fly through the dark night's cold air, thick plumes of smoke billow into the atmosphere above the roaring huts of the tribe while unflinching bodies litter the blackened grass.
 In amongst the pain and fire, a young infant sits terrified in the centre of it all.
 It cradles its mother in its arms as it rocks slowly back and forth.
-An unusual, grey mark decorates its forehead.

-The entity steps forward and snaps a plant under its heavy foot, causing the infant to turn immediately.
+The second shadow steps forward and snaps a branch under its heavy foot, causing the infant to turn immediately.
 It is both shocked and scared.

 "Aslo!
 Cammena tu-" it whispers in a weak, panicked and pathetic voice.

-The shadowed soldier steps toward the female body on the ground, kneels and with one sudden flick, decapitates the head from its neck.
-The chop is clean and straight without flaw.
-The soldier shows no remorse or pride.
+The figure wipes of the blood on its skin and steps toward the female body on the ground, kneels and with one sudden flick, decapitates the head from its neck.
+The chop is clean and straight without flaw as the blood oozes and leaks into a large puddle at the stub.
+The figure shows no remorse or pride.
 It is simple procedure.
 Nothing more.
 Who cares about the death of vermin?
-He had done what he must and after another comb of the burnt tribe, he will leave.
+He has done what he must and after another comb of the burnt tribe, he and his freind will leave.